byaccident/CourseProject/Course_Project.md

 Initially looking at these datasets, there appears to be three major problems

 * The data is high dimensional
 * There are several variables that contain NA values for over half the observations.
+Compounding this issue, there are more of these types of variables in the test set than the training set.
 * Some variables appear to be irrelevant (i.e variable 'X', 'tiimestamp')

 Creating an accurate model will neccessitate dealing with these data issues.